Credit Card Processing

 eCheck

 eChecks are digital checks allowing individuals to transfer money between bank accounts.
 In effect, a customer authorizes a business to remove money from their bank account in exchange for goods or services.
 Your business must receive approval from your customer before initiating this type of money transfer.
-Fortunately, many eCheck companies make it simple to use this service to transfer money.
+Fortunately, many eCheck payment processors make it simple to use this service to transfer money.

 ACH